cleantile/cleantile/README.md

 Views are given attributes, including if they are currently active.
 They are also sent events when a split changes the size of the pane, and when they are moved between different panes.

-Views are expected to report to Clean Tile the name to display in the tab, impose minimum or maximum widths, or an icon to display.
+Views can report to Clean Tile the name to display in the tab, impose minimum or maximum widths, or give an icon to display in the tab, like a favicon.

 When designing application elements, we suggest that you have them conform to the Clean Tile API.
 However, third-party and legacy elements can be easily wrapped.